With so much to see in Italy, what should you see first? This was the question I was faced with recently as I begin my adventure there.

-Day 2 – branching out to the Eastside
+Day 2 in Italy – branching out to the Eastside

-Now that you have your bearings, its time to branch out a bit.
-On day 2 I headed to the east side of the River Tiber, where I started my day off viewing the historic beauty that is the Colosseum.
+Now that you have your bearings, it’s time to branch out a bit.
+On day 2 I headed to the east side of the River Tiber.
+Here I started my day off viewing the historic beauty that is the Colosseum.

-Again here I suggest a tour if only for the fact that you are able to skip the line and believe me you will want to.
-There is also so much historical knowledge that you will miss if you are venturing on your own with just the Gladiator movie as your history reference.
+I suggest a tour here if only for the fact that you are able to skip the line and believe me you will want to.
+There is also so much historical knowledge you will miss out on if you are venturing on your own.
+Especially if the Gladiator movie is your only historical reference.